gohanko/yiikuochong.com/content/posts/my-experience-with-job-hunting-in-singapore/index.md

 This pretty much resulted in a **smaller job market**.
 Companies do not just hire anyone that shows a tiny sliver of talents anymore.

 ### Introduction of AI
 At the end of 2022, ChatGPT was introduced and triggered a gold rush into the AI industry.
 Every company in the world is looking to use AI to improve their processes and efficiency.
 So rather than hiring a new person, companies would look into how to improve efficiency with AI first.

+Whether or not the efficiency actually happens, the trend has an big effect on the job market.

 # Conclusion
-I've found a job, but what I learnt is that the software engineering job market in 2025 is tough.
+I've found a job, but the software engineering job market in 2025 is tough.
 Over-supply of talent, and smaller amount of jobs drove up the competition everywhere around the world.
 Not a good time to be entering the industry right now.

 However, I'm optimistic for the future.
 These events simply means a shift in how we progress our careers, no more changing jobs every year and more crafting our skills.
-On AI, I think it have it's place but we're still figuring out the best use case for them right now.
+On AI, I think it has it's place but we're still figuring out the best use case for them right now.

 ![Image of Gartner Hype Cycle 2024](./images/august_2024_ethc.png "Image of Gartner Hype Cycle 2024")

 The current expectations for AI is one of "It'll replace all jobs and wipe us out!", but I think we're at the peak hype stage, ala how cryptocurrency was hyped up that it'll make centralized banking obsolete.
-It'll be more of a slow burn, maybe we'll get to that stage but it won't be in the next decade at least.
-Things will happen slowly, year by year.
+It'll be more of a slow burn, maybe we'll automate everything in the future but it won't be in the next decade at least.
+Things will be increasingly automated year by year.

-So eventually we'll get to a point where we figure out which AI is good at which jobs, and companies would be less reserved when hiring for jobs that AI can't do properly yet.
+Eventually we'll get to a point where we figure out which AI is good at which jobs, and companies would be less reserved when hiring for jobs that AI can't do properly yet.